Atome-FE/llama-node/README.md

 ## Acknowledgments

 This library was published under MIT/Apache-2.0 license.
-However, we stronly recommend you to cite our work/our dependencies work if you wish to reuse the code from this library.
+However, we strongly recommend you to cite our work/our dependencies work if you wish to reuse the code from this library.

 ### Models/Inferencing tools dependencies